controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

    - In the "Selection Query" section, go to "Event Selection Criteria" and add "Class Equals ControlMEvent".
    - Save the Group.
 Now you can go to the "Monitoring" menu, select "Groups" and click the one you just created to view only events related to HCTM.

-- You can create a custom **Table View** in BHOM to show the HCTM alert fields of your choice in the main "Events" or "Groups" dashboards.
+- You can create a custom **Table View** in BHOM to show any HCTM alert fields of your choice in the main "Events" or "Groups" dashboards.

    - Follow the steps in the BHOM documentation for [Creating table views](https://docs.bmc.com/docs/helixoperationsmanagement/231/creating-table-views-1160750840.html).
    - For example, a custom table view can be used to show the "jobLink" field in the main event dashboard, which when clicked will open the HCTM web interface with a monitoring viewpoint showing the problematic job and its neighborhood (when the alert is related to a job, and as long as the user is already logged in the HCTM web interface).